Smartphone component supplier Laird warns of lower FY profit, shares plunge

 Samsung scrapped its flagship Galaxy Note 7 smartphone last week less than two months after its launch, after failing to resolve safety concerns with the device.

-Laird said it expected full-year underlying profit to be about 50 million pounds ($61 million), lower than 73.1 million pounds it earned in the year ended December 2015, adding that it "experienced increased margin pressure due to unprecedented pricing pressures."
+Laird said it expected full-year underlying pre-tax profit to be about 50 million pounds ($61 million), lower than 73.1 million pounds it earned in the year ended December 2015, adding that it "experienced increased margin pressure due to unprecedented pricing pressures."

 Laird, which is on Apple's official list of suppliers, had not previously given any guidance for the full year.

-Note: (This version of the story was refiled to say correction was in paragraph 5, not 2.
-The story was corrected earlier to add dropped word 'pre-tax')